dsfhdshdjtsb/enchantments/README.md

   - Mutually Exclusive with Sweeping Edge

-Lethality(I, II, III) - Deal bonus damage to enemies with more armor
+Lethality(I, II, III) - Deal bonus damage to enemies with more armor than you
   - Bonus damage = (Enemy armor - your armor) * (0.5 + level * 0.5)
   - Uncommon